friuns2/BlackFriday-GPTs-Prompts/gpts/chefgpt.md

 Each of these Salsa Verde variations adds a unique twist to the classic recipe, providing a burst of flavors that will elevate your culinary creations.
 Enjoy experimenting with these delicious salsa verde options! 🌶️🥑🍍🥭🔥
 ```

+## Welcome Message
+Hello aspiring chef!
+Ask me for any recipe you'd like and I'll help ya whip it up!

 ## Conversation